Green Grace

 The Goal of Grace's Green Neighbors effort is to serve as a resource to neighbors, the city, and to other faith communities on the care of creation by incorporating fellowship, hospitality, seminars, and celebrations.

-Quarterly or seasonal plant exchanges, home grown food drives.
+• Quarterly or seasonal plant exchanges, homegrown food drives.

-Open meeting space to community groups.
+• Provide affordable meeting space for community groups.

-Arboretum and other community projects, seminars, celebrations.
+• Arboretum and other community projects, seminars, and celebrations.

-Coordinate, advertise collections for hard to recycle items: batteries, glasses, medicine, home chemicals, other.
+• Coordinate, advertise collections for hard-to-recycle items: batteries, glasses, medicine, home chemicals, other.

 Upcoming events.